Ayr

 Health performance in Ayr is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Ayr faces significant health challenges based on AreaSearch's assessment.
+Ayr faces significant health challenges according to AreaSearch's assessment.

-Mortality rates and chronic condition prevalence are high, with common health conditions prevalent across both younger and older age cohorts.
+Mortality rates and chronic condition prevalence are somewhat prevalent across both younger and older age cohorts.
 Private health cover is relatively low at approximately 52% of the total population (~4,596 people).
-The most common medical conditions are arthritis (11.0%) and mental health issues (7.4%).
-65.5% of residents declare themselves completely clear of medical ailments compared to 67.6% across Rest of Qld.
+The most common medical conditions in the area are arthritis and mental health issues, impacting 11.0% and 7.4% of residents respectively.
+65.5% of residents declare themselves completely clear of medical ailments compared to 67.6% across Regional Qld.
 Health outcomes among the working-age population are broadly typical.
-Ayr has 26.9% of residents aged 65 and over (2,384 people), higher than the 20.4% in Rest of Qld.
+The area has 27.1% of residents aged 65 and over (2,402 people), which is higher than the 20.4% in Regional Qld.
 Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health